 What Goes Good With Picadillo?

-Can I Freeze Picadillo?
+Can I Freeze Beef Picadillo?

-Yes you can!
-Cool the stew and store in an airtight container or freezer friendly resealable bag.
+Yes, beef picadillo freezes well.
+Cool completely and store it in an airtight container or freezer safe resealable bag.
 I like to freeze smaller portions of picadillo as it is easier to thaw out that way.
+Thaw in the refrigerator overnight and reheat in a skillet or in the microwave.

-Picadillo Recipe Tips
+Cuban Picadillo Recipe Tips and Notes

 - Cut the potatoes into small pieces, no larger than 1/2-inch.
 Potatoes need time to get tender.
 If you cut them too big, you may need to add additional liquid (broth) and cook them longer.